Terms For Sellers

 11.5 Payments are processed securely, through our SSL-encrypted platform.

-11.6 Stripe Payment UK Ltd, Payment Processing fees are 1.4% + 20p for European Cards and 2.9% + 20p for Non-European Cards.
-We suggest adding Stripe Radar For Teams at an additional £0.02 per transaction via your own personal Stripe account dashboard, for extra protection.
+11.6 Stripe Payment UK Ltd, Payment Processing fees are 1.4% + 20p on domestic card transactions in the UK.
+The site currently does not take sales from outside the U.K. We suggest adding Stripe Radar For Teams at an additional £0.02 per transaction via your own personal Stripe account dashboard, for extra protection.

 11.7 If We receive notice from the Third Party Payment Service Provider that your use of Our Marketplace or the Payment Service is in breach of their terms or of any agreement between you and them, We may take actions including, but not limited to, those necessary to rectify your breach, removing your ability to use the Payment Service to make or accept payments on Our Marketplace, and/or the suspension or termination of your Account on Our Site.